 Allocation of investments is conservative and is predominantly in cash and fixed interest securities of high credit quality with little exposure to volatile asset classes.
-This satisfies the syndicate's liquidity requirements in respect of routine claim and expense payments.
-In addition, Lloyd's centrally manages various overseas funds and deposits on behalf of the syndicate.
-However, by far the largest element of the syndicate's funds 73.2% (2018: 73.0%) are held in fixed interest portfolios that are managed by Conning Investment
+This satisfies the Syndicate's liquidity requirements in respect of routine claim and expense payments.
+In addition, Lloyd's centrally manages various overseas funds and deposits on behalf of the Syndicate.
+However, by far the largest element of the Syndicate's funds 69.7% (2019: 73.2%) is held in fixed interest portfolios that are managed by Conning Investment